Willow

 Willow cuttings are best planted dormant.
 They are sent between November and April.
 They are extremely easy to root and no special treatment is required.
 Just stick them in the ground.
 Good weed control will result in well established plants after one season.
 They can be stored in the fridge or a root cellar until the ground thaws, just don’t let them dry out.

 Cuttings are 10-12” long, enough to make a couple plants.
-If you are looking for longer stakes (up to 4’) please contact us.
+If you are looking for longer stakes (up to 4’) or wholesale pricing please contact us.
 Cuttings ship throughout the winter from late November- Early April

 Streamco Willow: Ultra vigorous shrubby willow used widely in stream restoration and erosion projects.
 Great for biomass and baskets too.
 Deer resistant